Wallu Sénégal

 The Wallu Sénégal Grand Coalition (lit.
-'Save Senegal', WS) is a Senegalese opposition political coalition led by the 96-year-old ex-president of Senegal, Abdoulaye Wade, and his Senegalese Democratic Party.
+'Save Senegal', WS) was a Senegalese opposition political coalition led by Former President Abdoulaye Wade, and his Senegalese Democratic Party.
 The party has entered into an alliance with the opposition Yewwi Askan Wi coalition to form a majority in the 2022 parliamentary election.
 As a result of the election the coalition obtained 24 seats becoming the third largest group in the National Assembly.

 Composition

-The coalition is composed of the following parties:
+The coalition was composed of the following parties: